From Counterportation to Local Wormholes: Discussion

-When counterfactual communication is cast in terms of interaction-free measurement and the Zeno effect, repeated measurement appears to play a key role in information transfer---with quantum collapse due to measurement, in the words of the PBR authors\cite{Pusey2012OnState}, a problematic and poorly defined physical process.
-However, by presenting a scheme for counterfactual communication that does not involve such measurement, the only thing we are left with as a possible carrier of information---in the absence of particle exchange---is an underlying physical state.
-The authors of the PBR paper, in their seminal paper on the reality of the quantum state\cite{Pusey2012OnState}, have shown that, given a few reasonable assumptions, the wave-function is real, in the sense that it cannot correspond to more than one underlying physical state, if such a state exists.
-What has therefore been shown here is that an underlying physical state, uniquely represented by a wave-function, does exist, and is what has carried information between two points in space---even quantum information.
+When exchange-free communication is cast in terms of interaction-free measurement and the Zeno effect, repeated measurements appear to play a key role in information transfer---with quantum collapse due to measurement, in the words of the authors of the PBR paper \cite{Pusey2012OnState}, a problematic and poorly defined physical process.
+By contrast, the correct counterported state in the present protocol can be post-selected with probability approaching unity in the absence of such measurements, and moreover, with the post-selection not involving any measurement of information-carrying qubits.
+Thus the updating of the experimenter's subjective knowledge based on measurement outcomes plays no part in information transfer.